 An oven that makes sure dinner’s hot by the time you get home.
 A fridge that reminds you that you’re out of milk.
 A doorbell that lets you check who’s at the door from your phone.
-The IoT has the potential to make our lives easier and more efficient than ever before.
+The Internet of Things (IoT) has the potential to make our lives easier and more efficient than ever before.
 But what do we give up when we use these devices, and are they worth the cost?

 The concept of the IoT has been around for a while.
-In the 1980s, researchers at Carnegie Mellon had an internet-connected soda machine that they could check with online to see if it had any drinks available before visiting it.
-However, interest in IoT devices has exploded given our access to smaller and more powerful processors and the opportunity to integrate them into our lives with smartphone apps.
+In the 1980s, researchers at Carnegie Mellon had an internet-connected soda machine that they could check online to see if it had any drinks available before visiting it.
+However, interest in IoT devices has exploded.
+Smaller and more powerful processors and smartphone app integrations are making it possible.

 Right now, IoT devices are a perfect storm of cybersecurity vulnerability.
 Here’s why:

-Even if your IoT device is totally secure, which it probably isn’t, there’s another huge risk it might expose you to – privacy violations.
-These devices are already notorious for harvesting data for their manufacturers.
+Even if your IoT device is totally secure, there’s another huge risk it might expose you to – privacy violations.
+These devices are notorious for harvesting data for their manufacturers.
 This data is ostensibly only used to improve their devices, but few companies will be able to resist the price that detailed user data could fetch.

 Since IoT devices are part of huge infrastructures, the consequences in case of a hack could affect millions of people.
 Hackers could break into a power management system, for example, and leave an entire city without electricity.